twitter/d3kit/docs/api/AbstractChart.md

 # AbstractChart

 An AbstractChart does all the basic groundwork for you before creating any chart.
+(This was revised and improved from the `Skeleton` in d3Kit v1-2.)

 ## Constructor